 This course is designed to provide an overview of the field of statistics.
 Course topics include methods of collecting, analyzing and summarizing data (with special emphasis on graphical techniques), statistical reasoning as a means of learning from observations, and techniques for dealing with uncertainty in drawing conclusions from collected data.
 Basic fallacies in common statistical analyses and reasoning are discussed.
 Alternative approaches to statistical inference are also discussed.
 The course emphasis is on presenting basic underlying concepts rather than on covering a wide variety of different methodologies.
 The course format is lecture, with a weekly one-hour laboratory.
 Evaluation is based on three evening midterms and a final examination.
-[Cost:2] [WL:3]
+(Section 001 – Gunderson.
+Section 002 – Muirhead.
+Section 003 – Keener.)

 Analysis of engineering data associated with stochastic industrial processes.
 Topics include: fundamentals of distribution analyses; process model identification, estimation, testing of hypothesis, validation procedures, and evaluation of models by regression and correlation.
-Students are required to use the computer for problem solving.
-[Cost:2] [WL:3]
+Students are required to use the MTS computer system for problem solving.
+(Aras)

 402. Introduction to Statistics and Data Analysis.
 No credit granted to those who have completed 412.
 (4).
 (NS).

 In this course students are introduced to the concepts and applications of statistical methods and data analysis.
 Statistics 402 has no prerequisite and has been elected by students whose mathematics background includes only high school algebra.
 Examples of applications are drawn from virtually all academic areas and some attention is given to statistical process control methods.
 The course format includes three lectures and a laboratory (l.5 hours per week).
-The laboratory section covers some of the data analysis material and introduces the use of interactive computing through the use of MIDAS.
+The laboratory section deals with the computational aspects of the course and provides a forum for review of lecture material.
+For this purpose, students are introduced to the use of a micro-computer package and the Macintosh computer.
 Course evaluation is based on a combination of three examinations GIVEN WEDNESDAY EVENINGS, a final examination and teaching fellow input.
+[Cost:2] [WL:3] (Rothman)

 403. Introduction to Statistics and Data Analysis II.
 Stat.
 402. (4).
 (Excl).

 APPLIED REGRESSION.
 The course will also cover various topics associated with the general linear model emphasizing applications.
 Topics include: multiple regression, variable selection, stepwise regression, residual analysis, analysis of variance models, covariance analysis and principal components.
 OTHER TOPICS.
 As time allows, the course may cover some aspects of probit and logit analyses, analysis of time series data, reliability analysis, and topics in experimental design.
 Three hours of lecture and one and one-half hours of lab per week.
-[Cost:2] [WL:None, course does not close]
+[Cost:2] [[WL:3] (Smith)

 405/Econ.
 405. Introduction to Statistics.
 Math.
 115 or permission of instructor.
 Juniors and seniors may elect concurrently with Econ.
 201 and 202.
 No credit granted to those who have completed Econ.
 404. (4).
 (Excl).